 The FPCC Heritage Stewardship Program (HSP) provides heritage funding to First Nations organizations in B.C. to address climate change, safeguard cultural sites, digitize cultural resources and record oral histories.

-This program offers four funding streams combining existing and new grants, including Sense of Place, Climate Change, Oral Histories and Protocols, and Digitization and Archiving into four priority areas.
-Applicants can apply for up to three streams of heritage funding in one application, with a maximum of $25,000 for each stream.
+HSP supports B.C.
+First Nations inherent right to act as stewards and experts of their cultures and heritage.
+This program provides funding for up to three out of four priority areas including Sense of Place, Climate Change, Oral Histories and Protocols, and Digitization and Archiving.
+Applicants can apply for up to three priority areas in one application, with a maximum of $25,000 for each priority area.

-Click on each program stream below for descriptions and project examples.
+Click on each priority area below for descriptions and project examples.

 Sense of Place

-This stream provides funding to safeguard cultural landscapes, places and sites.
-Projects should include a mentorship or training component so the youth learn Indigenous and contemporary ways to manage culture and heritage that are connected to the land.
+This priority area provides funding to safeguard cultural landscapes, places and sites.
+Projects should include a mentorship or training component so the youth learn traditional and contemporary ways to manage culture and heritage connected to the land.

 Project examples: